Home / Resources & Services / Science Communication Services

 When is the next MSS?

-Letters of Intent for the Fall 2024 Mock Study Section were due September 30th, 2024.
-Check back for Spring 2025.
+Letters of Intent for the Spring 2025 Mock Study Section are due February 7th, 2025.

 The goal of Frontiers' Science Communication services is to help researchers communicate their research to a variety of audiences, including but not limited to experts, non-experts, scientists, non-scientists, students, educators, policy makers, and elected officials.
 To help researchers tell their stories, the Biomedical Communications Manager can assist with creating abstracts, posters, presentations, infographics, figures, and elevator talks/pitches.

 For this poster, I assisted the lead author with developing the introduction and method diagrams and the results figures.
 I also helped the author reduce their word count and standardize text formatting.
-DA poster

 The Biomedical Communications Manager can help researchers respond to manuscript and grant reviews by creating a revision action plan to consolidate reviewer critiques into actionable steps.
-Additionally, they can also provide researchers with letters of support from Frontiers that offer collaboration with Frontiers' many research cores
+Additionally, they can also provide researchers with letters of support from Frontiers that offer collaboration with Frontiers' many research cores.

 Eligibility, Priority, and Timeline